- Code IDEC8053

 Perman, R, Ma, Y, Common, M, Maddison, D & McGilvray, J 2011, Natural Resource and Environmental Economics, 4th edn, Addison Wesley.

-This is a Master-level course in Economics.
-Knowledge in basic microeconomics and in mathematical techniques (including calculus) is assumed.
+Knowledge of basic microeconomics and mathematical techniques including calculus is assumed.

 Tuition fees are for the academic year indicated at the top of the page.